JorjaFox/library/content/posts/seafox.md

 notoc: true
 ---

-Seafox Productions is an independent film, television and theater company based in Los Angeles, California.
-It is owned by Sea Turtle Inc.

-Currently, Seafox Productions focuses on documentary and biographical projects that highlight the critical inter-connectedness between humans and the natural world.
+Seafox Productions is an independent film, television and theatre company based in Los Angeles, California.
+To date, Seafox Productions has focuses on documentary and biographical projects that highlight the critical inter-connectedness between humans and the natural world.

 ## Staff

 * Jorja Fox - President
-* Jonathan Grant - Chief Operating Officer
+* Renee Threatte - Chief Operating Officer

 ## Projects